DoSomething/chompy/docs/imports/rock-the-vote.md

 # Rock The Vote

 We import CSVs from Rock The Vote (RTV) to upsert users and their `voter-reg` posts.
-We use the `Tracking Code` column provided to determine whether a voter registration (VR) was from a member's online VR drive page.
+We use the `Tracking Code` column provided to store referring source information of a voter registration (VR).
 See [VR Technical Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

+## Overview

+The import is coded to upsert a single `voter-reg` type post for a user voter registration -- saving it to an action we set via config variable.
+This action is changed each election year, in order to track user registrations per election.

+For example, if a user registered to vote through DS in 2016, 2018, and 2020, they will have three different posts created because our import was configured for three different Action IDs in each of those election years.

+As another example, if a user registers to vote twice in 2020 (e.g. change of address), a single post is upserted for this year's action (two posts are not created).

 ## Voter Registration Status